 Why do we think Malta is an amazing place?
 Sea, nice architecture, cozy restaurants, nice people.

-English is the official language in addition to Maltese, so it isn´t the problem to talk to the locals,
+English is the official language in addition to Maltese, so it isn´t a problem to talk to the locals,

-who will gladly direct you to the magical places, that only they know.
+who will gladly direct you to the magical places, that only they will know.